SplitMAC: Wireless Split Learning over Multiple Access Channels: Simulation Results

+Fig. \ref{fig:impact_of_L} compares the test accuracy versus training latency for the proposed SplitMAC framework with different values of $L$ when employing the grouping algorithm in {\bf Algorithm 4}.
+In this simulation, we set $N=K=24$ and utilize the non-IID MNIST dataset.
+Fig. \ref{fig:impact_of_L} shows that although there is no dramatic difference in the performances of SplitMAC with various group sizes $L$, the case of $L=2$ provides the best performance among the different values of $L$.
+It is noteworthy that the complexity of the SIC-based decoding increases with $L$.
+Therefore, our results demonstrate that the choice of $L=2$ is preferred for SplitMAC in terms of both performance and decoding complexity.

 We analyze latencies of different training steps in SplitMAC with $K=4$ for one training round using the MNIST and CIFAR-10 datasets.
 The results are presented in Table~\ref{table:2}.
-Table~\ref{table:2} shows that the sum of the latencies of the SMP and IGT steps is smaller than the latency of the SDT step, confirming our assumption that the AP can transmit the intermediate gradient while simultaneously receiving the next group's smashed data through simultaneous two-way transmission supported by FDD.
-Additionally, our analysis reveals that the uplink latency for both SDT and DMT is the dominant factor.
+Our analysis reveals that the sum of the latencies for SDT and DMT is the dominant factor in the overall latency.
 This result validates the significance of reducing the uplink latency in optimizing the overall training latency of SL.
+Table~\ref{table:2} also shows that the sum of the latencies of the SMP and IGT steps is smaller than the latency of the SDT step.
+This result confirms our assumption that the AP can transmit the intermediate gradient while simultaneously receiving the next group's smashed data through simultaneous uplink-downlink transmission supported by FDD.
+In this case, SplitMAC can avoid the latencies of the SMP and IGT steps, which are not negligible, as can be seen in Table~\ref{table:2}.
+This result demonstrates the effectiveness of the simultaneous uplink-downlink transmission utilized in SplitMAC.

 Fig. \ref{fig:latency_round} compares the required latency versus training round for the clustering-based SL frameworks using the MNIST dataset.
-Fig. \ref{fig:latency_round} shows that SplitMAC explicitly reduces the latency compared to Cluster FL, validating the superiority of simultaneous transmission to Cluster FL in latency reduction.
-Even though SplitMAC with $K=2$ has a higher latency than Cluster FL with $K=4$, the test accuracy of the SplitMAC with $K=2$ catches up Cluster FL with $K=4$ as shown in Figs. \ref{fig:IID_MNIST} and \ref{fig:non_IID_MNIST}.
-These results demonstrate the efficacy of the local updates of the server-side model adopted in SplitMAC.
+Fig. \ref{fig:latency_round} shows that SplitMAC explicitly reduces the latency compared to Cluster SL, validating the superiority of simultaneous transmission to Cluster SL in latency reduction.

 Fig. \ref{fig:latency_user} compares the uplink latency (i.e. the sum of the latencies of the SDT and DMT steps) for one training round versus the total number of devices $N$ for different device grouping strategies.
 We consider two environments where the SNR is uniformly distributed on $[0,10]$ dB or $[10,20]$ dB.
 The latency of the exhaustive search approach is only plotted for $N\leq 10$ due to its prohibitive computational complexity when $N>10$.
 Fig.~\ref{fig:latency_user} shows that the proposed algorithm reduces the uplink latency substantially.
 Specifically, when $N\leq 10$, the proposed algorithm achieves the optimal latency that can be achieved by the exhaustive search.
 Furthermore, the proposed algorithm shows remarkable latency reduction for all numbers of devices, especially for $[0,10]$ dB SNR environment.
 This latency gap is enlarged as the number of users increases.